gaehlerm/SoftwareEngineering/README.md

 13. Avoid using "if," "and," or "or" in the names of your variables, functions, and classes.
 These concise terms may be appealing to employ, but they clearly indicate a breach of the SRP.
 14. When a variable is utilized extensively throughout the code, it is important to name it thoughtfully.
 Consider using a name provided by the marketing team or existing theories and literature.
 If a variable is used for only about 5 lines, even i, j, or k are fine.
 15. The name of a function should clearly indicate its purpose.
 There shouldn't be any unexpected behavior hidden in the code.
 For example, it shouldn't interact with global states, which is generally considered a poor practice.
 16. snake_case notation is easier to read than camelCase or PascalCase.
 This is why I use snake_case notation for variables and functions and PascalCase for class definitions.
-Though it is more important to stick to the rules established in an ongoing project than coming up with your own notation rules.
+Though it is more important to stick to the rules established in an ongoing project than coming up with your own notation.
 17. Classes and functions should reveal their purpose through their names.
 This relieves the developers from reading the internals, thus saving a lot of time.
 The name should be a part of the domain language.
 18. Prefer explicit names over implicit names; choose `hammer` over `nail_smashing_rod`.
 Avoid using generic terms such as "data," "information," or "manager".
 They don't tell you anything.
 The name `server_can_start()` is vague compared to `can_listen_on_port()`.
 19. Attach units to a variable name if they exist.
 For example, `timeout_duration_ms`.
 Though, once again, consistency is more important.
 20. Avoid using negated terms (and preferably avoid booleans altogether). `is_not_empty` is more difficult to read than `partially_full`.
 21. Normal reasoning should be able to help you understand how an algorithm generally scales.
 A function `size()` should not have a time complexity of O(n).
 If you want to create a function that calculates the size in O(n) time complexity, you should name it `compute_size()`.
 22. At times, it is suggested to use a trailing underscore character for class variables.
 This is to distinguish them from local variables.
 However, I think this is a sign of poor code.
 If you require such a distinction, your methods are likely too lengthy, and your class may be too large.
 23. According to Robert C. Martin, high-level objects have short names because they describe very general things.
 Low-level objects have long names because they are very specific [clean code?].
 This rule, in my opinion, is quite inaccurate.
 It rather depends whether the object is part of a well-known interface or not.
 Generally names on interfaces are short because they are commonly agreed upon.
-For example "sinus" in the math library.
+For example "sin" in the math library.

 ## Naming Antipatterns